d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

         return len(self.idx_to_token)
 ```

-Next, we use 50-dimensional GloVe embeddings pretrained on a subset of the Wikipedia.
-The corresponding word embedding is automatically downloaded the first time we create a pretrained word embedding instance.
+Below we load the
+50-dimensional GloVe embeddings
+(pretrained on a Wikipedia subset).
+When creating the `TokenEmbedding` instance,
+the specified embedding file has to be downloaded if it
+was not yet.

 ```{.python .input}
 #@tab all
 glove_6b50d = TokenEmbedding('glove.6b.50d')
 ```

-Output the dictionary size.
-The dictionary contains $400,000$ words and a special unknown token.
+Output the vocabulary size.
+The vocabulary contains $400,000$ words (tokens) and a special unknown token.

 ```{.python .input}
 #@tab all
 len(glove_6b50d)
 ```

-We can use a word to get its index in the dictionary, or we can get the word from its index.
+We can get the index of a word in the vocabulary, and vice versa.

 ```{.python .input}
 #@tab all